Overview of code domains

 Domains are functional modules that make up an app

-• the app's data model which describes how the app's data is organized and related to each other,
+which describes how the app's data is organized and related to each other, - the

-• the storage where the app's database and files are stored,
+where the app's database and files are stored, - the

-• the API which defines the kinds of calls or requests that can be made, how to make them, how they are handled, the data formats that should be used, the conventions to follow, etc.,
+which defines the kinds of calls or requests that can be made, how to make them, how they are handled, the data formats that should be used, the conventions to follow, etc., - the

-• the authorization domain, which outlines the types roles that are allowed within an app, and the various permissions that can be granted to different roles,
+domain, which outlines the types roles that are allowed within an app, and the various permissions that can be granted to different roles, - the

 Domains consist of various code modules